Tell me and I will forget,

 ‘A high quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
 Through building up a body of key foundational knowledge and concepts, pupils should be encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.’

-We're enjoying taking part in Mad Science after school club.
+We enjoy taking part in Mad Science after school club.